Garden Maintenance Tips: Essential Guide to Keep Your Outdoor Space Healthy Year-Round

 - Trim surrounding plants if they grow too much

-Lawn Care Autumn: Preparing for the Cooler Months
+Lawn Care in Autumn Preparing for Cooler Weather

 - Raking fallen leaves to prevent suffocation